-The first thing to know is that German Americans comprise about 50 million people, making them the largest self-reported ancestry group in the US…more than English Americans (26 million), more than Irish Americans (33 million), and more than African Americans (42 million).
+The first thing to know is that German Americans comprise about 43 million people as of 2019, making them the largest self-reported ancestry group in the U.S…the breakdown of the largest U.S. ancestry groups was:

 The Steinway & Sons piano manufacturing firm was founded by immigrant Henry E. Steinway in 1853.